Intermittent FMLA Leave

 You can also claim FMLA leave if you are incapacitated due to pregnancy or prenatal care.

 Have Your FMLA Rights Been Violated?
-Request a Free Consultation with an Employment Attorney
+Request a Consultation with an Employment Attorney

 The FMLA guarantees eligible employees up to 12 weeks of leave to bond with a child, undergo medical treatment, or care for a sick family member.
 If you believe that your employer has unjustly denied your FMLA leave or has made unreasonable requests of you while addressing a medical condition or child care needs, the Law Offices of Dan A. Atkerson can help.

-Serving clients in the greater Allen, Plano, and Frisco, TX, areas, our team will take time to listen to you and your needs.
-We offer free consultations and work on a contingency fee basis.
+Serving clients in the greater Plano and Frisco, TX, areas from our law office in Allen, our team will take time to listen to you and your needs.
+We offer personal consultations and work on a contingency fee basis.
 That means you do not have to pay any legal fees unless we successfully resolve your case.

 If you would like more information about FMLA leave disputes, contact our law firm online.
 You can also reach our law firm by phone.